 Welcome - God's Got More!

-We hope that this website will enable you to discover more about us, and hopefully, if you are in this area, you will come and join us in worshipping the Almighty God, who has revealed himself through the person of Jesus Christ.
+We hope that this website will enable you to discover more about us.
+If you are in this area you will be very welcome to join us in worshipping Almighty God, who has revealed himself through the person of Jesus Christ.

 Building for the Future